rebsonoliveira/sql-server/samples/features/security/contoso-clinic/README.md

 #Contoso Clinic Demo Application

-Sample application with database that showcases security features of Azure SQL DB (V12).
+Sample application with database that showcases security features of SQL Server 2016.

 ## About this sample
 - **Applies to:**  Azure SQL Database, Azure Web App Service, Azure Key Vault